sdmytrievs/arango-cpp/README.md

                                    "  \"foo\" : { \"baz\": \"boo\" } "
                                    "}";

-        // Insert a new document to database collection and retrieve its handle auto documentHandle = mydb_connect.createDocument( collectionName, documentData );
+        // Insert a new document into database collection and retrieve its handle (i.e. value of "_key" field) auto documentHandle = mydb_connect.createDocument( collectionName, documentData );

         // Read a document from database collection std::string readDocumentData;
         mydb_connect.readDocument( collectionName, documentHandle,  readDocumentData);

-        // Modify the document in readDocumentData
+        // Modify the document in readDocumentData as a string or using any JSON parser ...
-        ...

-        // Save the modified document to database collection mydb_connect.updateDocument( collectionName, documentHandle, readDocumentData );
+        // Save the modified document into database collection mydb_connect.updateDocument( collectionName, documentHandle, readDocumentData );

         // Delete the document from database collection mydb_connect.deleteDocument( collectionName, documentHandle );
     }

     catch(arangocpp::arango_exception& e)
     {
         std::cout << e.header() << e.what() <<  std::endl;